HIPAA Compliant Two-Way SMS: Everything You Need to Know

 Traditional approach: All 100 replies require staff to read and triage.
 Takes 30-60 minutes.

-AI approach: System handles 90 replies automatically (confirmations, questions, opt-outs).
-Staff handle 10 (rescheduling, clinical concerns).
-Takes 10-15 minutes.
+AI approach: System handles the large majority of replies automatically (confirmations, questions, opt-outs).
+Staff handle the small fraction requiring human judgment (rescheduling, clinical concerns).
+Time requirement drops substantially.

 Sentiment Detection